citp/privacy-policy-historical/b/bl/bli/blippr.com.md

-> *The following text is extracted and transformed from the blippr.com privacy policy that was archived on 2009-04-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090429093615id_/http%3A//www.blippr.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blippr.com privacy policy that was archived on 2010-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100619115032id_/http%3A//www.blippr.com/privacy) for the most accurate reproduction.*

-# blippr.com
+# Privacy policy on blippr

+## short version first

 We really, really, really care about your privacy.
 Some of the basics of our policy include: